kubeshop/testkube/docs/docs/concepts/tests/tests-creating.md

 ```

 ### Automatically add all ConfigMap and Secret keys to Test Variables
-Sometimes you may want to automatcially add all keys from your ConfigMap and Secret to your test.
+Sometimes you may want to automatcially add all keys from your config map and secret to your test.
 In this you need to provide them as additional
 parameters when you create or run the test using `--variable-configmap` and `--variable-secret` options and they will be automatically added during test execution.
-All ConfigMap keys will be added with key as variable name to Basic variables and all DSecret keys will be added with key as variable name to Secret variables:
+All config map keys will be added with key as varibale name to Basic variables and all secret keys will be added with key as varibale name to Secret variables:

 ```sh
 testkube create test --file test/postman/LocalHealth.postman_collection.json --name var-test --type postman/collection --variable-configmap your_configmap --variable-secret your_secret
 ```

-## **Summary**
+## Summary

 Tests are the main smallest abstractions over test suites in Testkube, they can be created with different sources and used by executors to run on top of a particular test framework.